astroidis/os_labs/readme.md

-labs of opearing systems and system software course
+labs of operating systems and system software course